Teradata/stacki-wiki/Frontend-Installation.md

 1. CD/DVD Device
 2. Hard Disk

-Stacki allows you to place only the Frontend on your public network and to then deploy all Backend servers on an isolated private network.
+Stacki allows you to place only the frontend on your public network and to then deploy all backend servers on an isolated private network.
 This recommended setup is shown below.

 ![](images/cluster-architecture-two-networks.png)

-You may also place all Backend nodes on the public network and use only a single network interface from the Stacki Frontend, as shown below.
+You may also place all backend nodes on the public network and use only a single network interface from the Stacki frontend, as shown below.
 If you choose to run in this configuration there are two additional requirements.
-First, the public network cannot have a DHCP server that would answer a DHCP request from a Backend server (this is the Frontend's job).
+First, the public network cannot have a DHCP server that would answer a DHCP request from a backend server (this is the frontend's job).
-Second, when in the Installation Wizard you will still need to configure both interfaces.
+Second, when in the installation wizard you will still need to configure both interfaces.
 But in this case, simply configure the _Public_ and _Private_ with the same network information but only cable the _Private_ one (yes this is